patrickpr/trapdirector/docs/01-install.md

 traphandle default /opt/rh/rh-php71/root/usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```

 Note : on bottom of configuration page, you will have the php and module directories adapted to your system.
-If it shows 'php-fpm' instead of php, you are using php-fpm and need to replace with something like bin/php .
+If it shows 'php-fpm' instead of php, you are using php-fpm and need to replace /sbin/php-fpm with something like bin/php .

+In any case, it must be the php binary of php version > 7.
+You can check version on command line doing `php -v`

 Set up the community (still in snmptrapd.conf) : here with "public"